isb-cgc/readthedocs/docs/source/sections/webapp/Visualizations.rst

 Visualizations
 ==============

-*Documentation in progress!*
+The ISB-CGC web-app provides a variety of tools for visualizing the data associated with cohorts you have defined.

-Visualizations are how you can visualize the available data for the cohorts you have created.
-A visualization is a collection of one or more plots and each plot is configurable to show relevant data that can be shared with others.
+A visualization is a
+collection of one or more plots and each plot is configurable to show relevant data that can be shared with others.

 Creating a visualization